davidamebley/davidamebley/README.md

 -->
 # Hi there, I'm David Amebley 👋

-- 🌍 Currently with Hack Junction, Finland, as a full stack developer.
+- 🌍 I am currently volunteering at Hack Junction, Finland, as a full stack developer.
 - 🎓 A background in Computer Science and a bachelor of science in I.T.
 - 💻 I build backend, and full-stack software applications.
 - 🌐 A strong focus on Java, TypeScript, C#, and Python.